Canada Corporation (Quebec)

 RECURRING AND MAINTENANCE FEE AS FROM 2ND YEAR

-- Provision of registered office and registered address
+- Provision of registered office address

 - Preparation and submission of Annual Returns